KhronosGroup/KTX-Software/BUILDING.md

 To build a complete solution and run the OpenGL ES versions you need to install an OpenGL ES emulator.

-The KTX loader tests in `ktxtests` use a custom version of libSDL 2.0.5+ with support for creating Vulkan surfaces.
+The KTX loader tests in `ktxtests` use libSDL 2.0.8+.
 You do not need SDL if you only wish to build `libktx` or `ktxtools`.

 Binaries of these dependencies are included in the KTX Git repo.